Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Reason 3: Vague goals

-"We need to become more digital" is not a strategy.
-It is a vague fear of the spirit of the times.
+'We need to become more digital' is not a strategy.
+It is a vague fear of the spirit of the age.

 Real transformations have clear goals:

-If you can’t explain to your team in two sentences why the transformation matters and what it concretely delivers - it will fail.
+If you cannot explain to your team in two sentences why the transformation matters and what it will concretely deliver, it will fail.

 Reason 4: Silos everywhere

 Digital transformation is not an IT project.
-And not a project for the business side alone.
+And it is not a project for the business side alone.

 The best transformations happen when sales, marketing, operations, and IT work together toward the same goal.
-Not one after the other.
+Not one after another.
 Not in separate meetings.

 A machinery manufacturer we worked with had IT and operations in different buildings.
 Literally.
 They met once a month.